 Sales indicators improved, while traffic indicators declined in October.
 Forty-two percent of respondents reported yr/yr increases in sales orders per community, compared to 34% last month and 76% in October 2020.

 Almost one-fourth (23%) saw a yr/yr decrease in orders vs. 25% last month and 7% for the same month last year.
 Over a third (37%) reported an increase in yr/yr traffic at communities, while 22% saw a decline.
 This compares to 39% and 19%, respectively, last month.

 Both sales relative to expectations and traffic relative to expectations increased after dropping for two months.
-41 percent of respondents saw sales as better than expected vs. 24% last month, and 15% saw sales as worse than expected vs. 16% last month.
+Forty-one percent of respondents saw sales as better than expected vs. 24% last month, and 15% saw sales as worse than expected vs. 16% last month.

 Over a third (38%) saw traffic as better than expected compared to 29% last month, while 8% of builders saw traffic as worse than expected vs. 9% last month.
 The better-minus-worse expectations ratio for both indicators continues to be positive, and the gap widened compared to September 2021.

 The number of builders raising prices continues to be at lower levels than the first half of 2021, while the use of sales incentives continues to be sporadic.
 Most builders (67%) raised some, most, or all base prices in October from September, the same reading as last month (though that number was at 76% in October 2020).
 This is down significantly from the peak of 100% of builders in May 2021.

 Incentive use increased slightly as 11% of builders increased ‘most/all’ or ‘some’ incentives vs. 8% last month.
 However, BTIG expects to see incentives increase somewhat seasonally in the fall and winter months.